berkes/berkes.github.com/_posts/2008-09-03-use-hook_requirements-to-help-admins-find-and-install-3rd-party-code.md

 title: Use hook_requirements to help admins find and install 3rd party code
 created: 1220445872
 tags:
-- Project Management
+- project management
-- PHP
+- php
-- Library
+- library
-- Drupal Talk
+- drupal talk
-- Drupal
+- drupal
 lang: en
 ---
 A handy snippet for module developers that use external libraries.